PaddlePaddle/book/06.label_semantic_roles/README.en.md

 ## Conclusion

 Semantic Role Labeling is an important intermediate step in a wide range of natural language processing tasks.
-In this tutorial, we give SRL as an example to introduce how to use PaddlePaddle to do sequence tagging tasks.
-Proposed models are from our published paper\[[10](#Reference)\].
-We only use test data as an illustration since train data on CoNLL 2005 dataset is not completely public.
-We hope to propose an end-to-end neural network model with fewer dependencies on natural language processing tools but is comparable, or even better than traditional models.
+In this tutorial, we use SRL as an example to illustrate using PaddlePaddle to do sequence tagging tasks.
+The models proposed are from our published paper\[[10](#Reference)\].
+We only use test data for illustration since the training data on the CoNLL 2005 dataset is not completely public.
+This aims to propose an end-to-end neural network model with fewer dependencies on natural language processing tools but is comparable, or even better than traditional models in terms of performance.
 Please check out our paper for more information and discussions.

 ## Reference
 1. Sun W, Sui Z, Wang M, et al. [Chinese semantic role labeling with shallow parsing](http://www.aclweb.org/anthology/D09-1#page=1513)[C]//Proceedings of the 2009 Conference on Empirical Methods in Natural Language Processing: Volume 3-Volume 3.
 Association for Computational Linguistics, 2009: 1475-1483.